fdesign1/matiCV-modern3/content/authors/admin/_index.md

       - Jira, Confluence, Power BI, MS Office, Windows, Azure.
       - Research, Effective communications skills, proactive, time management.
 ---
-Native Spanish Technical Support Engineer with a solid background in IT, data analysis, and support engineering.
+Technical Support Engineer and Native Spanish Speaker with a solid background in IT, data analysis, and support engineering.
 Experienced in troubleshooting, customer success, and process optimization, with a passion for product support and cross-team collaboration.
 Proven ability to enhance technical services and streamline support operations.
-Enthusiastic about web app development, practicing speedway, gym and swimming.
+Enthusiastic about web app development, speedway racing, gym workouts, and swimming.